JHart96/bison_examples/examples/count_data.md

 # Simulating data

-Now we will simulate data using the `simulate_binary()` function.
+Now we will simulate data using the `simulate_count()` function.
 The rows of the resulting dataframe describe observations at the dyadic level between nodes.
-In this dataframe, `event` denotes whether or not an undirected social event was observed in this observation period.
+In this dataframe, `event_count` denotes the number of social events observed in each observation period.
 The exact definition of observation period will depend on the study, but is commonly a sampling period where at least one of the members of the dyad was observed.
 This can also be a sampling period where both members of the dyad were observed, and the distinction will affect the